roots/trellis/README.md

 Before using Trellis, you must configure your WordPress sites.
 The `group_vars` directory contains one configuration file per environment (`development`, `staging`, and `production` in [YAML](http://en.wikipedia.org/wiki/YAML) format).
 For example: configure the sites on your Vagrant development VM by editing `group_vars/development`.

-`wordpress_sites` is the top level dictionary used to define the WordPress sites, databases, Nginx vhosts, etc that will be created.
-Each site's variables are nested under a site "key" (e.g., `example.com`).
+`wordpress_sites` is the top level dictionary used to define your WordPress sites, databases, Nginx vhosts, etc. Each site's variables live under a site "key" (e.g., `example.com`).
 This key is just a descriptive name and serves as the default value for some variables.
 See our [example project](https://github.com/roots/roots-example-project.com/blob/master/ansible/group_vars/development) for a complete working example.

 * `site_hosts` - array of hosts that Nginx will listen on (required, include main domain at least)
 * `local_path` - path targeting Bedrock-based site directory (required for development)